jsdf/pce/README.md

 ![PCE.js Mac Plus](https://jamesfriend.com.au/files/pcejs.png)

+## How to run PCE.js on your own website

 ## Installing from npm

 PCE.js is available from npm as a set of [browserify](http://github.com/substack/node-browserify) compatible node packages.